 A few years ago I decided to combine two of my favorite things; Disney and Fall.
 This Mickey Mouse wreath always instantly puts a smile on my face.
 The best part is that it wasn’t that hard to make.
-I’m sharing my process to inspire a little magic for your door.
+I’m sharing my process of how I made this DIY Mickey Mouse fall wreath to inspire a little magic for your door.

 I made the trip to the craft store not knowing exactly what I needed or wanted for this wreath.
 I found a beautiful grapevine wreath and two smaller ones that formed a perfect Mickey shape.
-I picked up some fall foliage and craft wire.
+Next, pick out your favorite fall foliage.
 I probably had way too much fun picking out fall foliage.
-Don’t forget a glue gun too, if you don’t already have one.
+Don’t forget a glue gun too, if you don’t already have one, and some craft wire.

 Next, I rushed home, laid it all out, and hoped for the best.
 Honestly, I had no clue what I was doing.
 I knew how I wanted it but wasn’t quite sure how to secure it all together and make it last.

 (Spoiler alert, I did somehow figure it out and it is still going strong several years later.)

 I hot glued the wreath pieces to make the Mickey head.
 Is there a better option?
 Probably.
 Don’t judge me.
 After it had time to dry, I wrapped the craft wire around the wreaths on both sides.
 This was to add some extra support.

 Then it was time for the fall foliage.
 I kind of tucked the stems into the vines of the wreath and hot glued them.
 I decided on only putting it on half of the wreath and just a tiny bit on the other side to cover the wire.
 Why?
 Don’t ask me but I think it turned out pretty.
 You can play around with it before you hot glue it to get the look you want.